utils.py

 if exp.hpc == 'LOCAL':

-from utility.helper_local import write_ps1_analyzer
+from utility.helper_local import write_ps1_analyzer, submit_runmodel_local

 write_ps1_malariasimulation(exp)